elenasinel/tech-week/docs/index.md

 ### Rules

 * Participants must be between the ages of 11 and 18.
-* Each group must be made up of 2-4 members and has to be diverse, unless it is a single gender school
+* Each group must be made up of 2-4 members and has to be gender-diverse, unless it is a single gender school, i.e. per group there must be a minimum of one boy and girl.
+Multi-ethnicity, children from BAME groups and on Free Schools Meals are encouraged, so are LGBT
 * You must upload your video on YouTube and submit your video pitch no longer than 3 mins by 5 pm on May 24th for Round 1 and 5 pm June 11th for the Final Round.
 * You must publish any and all code written on Github and provide links.
 You must document and provide an explanation of how it can be run.
 * You must be able to demonstrate that everyone within your group has contributed.